nicojanssens/1tp/README.md

 ## Features
 - stream based API, highly inspired by node's net API
-- current version includes UDP, TCP and TURN connectors -- extending UDP with hole punching + integrating other transports such as WebRTC, websockets, GCM and tor is WiP.
+- current version includes UDP, TCP, TURN and WebRtc connectors -- extending UDP with hole punching + integrating other transports such as websockets, GCM and tor is WiP.
 - connection setup mechanism tries to select the 'cheapest' transport
 - can be browserified (to be used in chrome and cordova apps)